 Other musical terms for texture are:

-Dynamics refer to how loud or quiet the music is.
+Dynamics refers to how loud or quiet the music is.
 This isn't something that can be measured with precision.
 Every situation is likely to be different.
-For example, the instrument and the size of the room are two factors that can change the dynamics to the music.
+For example, the instrument and the size of the room are two factors that can change the dynamics of the music.

 The important thing to keep in mind is that the levels should be in correlation to one another.
 If you've ever heard the term crescendo, you'll know dynamics are being discussed.
 With a crescendo, there will be a gradual increase in volume.

 Additional musical terms for dynamics are:

 The tempo of a musical piece is similar to the beat of the heart.
 Sometimes it's slow or adagio (slow and stately); other times, it's fast or vivace (fast and lively).

 Each response to the tempo is sure to evoke a certain type of mood.
 Slow, crooning music might tap into your emotions, as they relate to love or loss.
 Upbeat, fast-tempo music might make you want to dance all night or sing out loud.

 Tempo is measured in BPMs or beats per minute.
 For example, a piece with 60 BPM has a beat every second.
 Have you ever seen a pianist use a metronome?
 This tool helps them hit the keys on the beat and stay within the appropriate measurement, or BPMs, for that piece.